karimoos/ikrae/README.md

 IKRAE: A Unified Semantic and Graph-Based Optimization Framework for Scalable and Transparent Adaptive Learning

-A Research Study by | Aziz Abdelkarim, Faddoul khoukhi.
+A Research Study by | Aziz Abdelkarim, Faddoul khoukhi and Kabba Fatima Ezzahra.
 Computer Science Lab, Faculty of sciences and technics, Mohammedia - Casablanca
 Dataset: Real EdNet (131M interactions)